Mali i Gjerë

 Mali i Gjerë (lit.
 'Wide Mountain') is a massif located between the municipalities of Sarandë and Gjirokastër, in southern Albania.
-It constitutes the watershed boundary of the Delvina basin and the Drino valley as well as the waters that flow into the Adriatic and Ionian seas.
+It constitutes the watershed boundary of the Delvinë basin and the Drino valley as well as the waters that flow into the Adriatic and Ionian seas.
 The highest point is Maja e Frashërit, reaching a height of 1789 m.
 Other peaks include Maja e Kikshajt 1782 m, Maja e Nikollasit 1584 m, Maja e Bidos 1543 m, Maja e Pilloit 1592 m, etc.

 Etymology

-The mountain is referred to as Mali i Gjerë in Albanian and as Platovouni (Πλατοβουνι) in Greek, and both names convey the same meaning of a broad or wide mountain.
+The mountain is referred to as Mali i Gjerë in Albanian and as Platovouni (Πλατοβουνι) in Greek, with both names conveying the same meaning of a broad or wide mountain.

 Geology

 Mali i Gjerë stretches from the valley of Kardhiq in the northwest to Qafa e Muzinës 540 m in the south, at a length of about 30 km.
 The massif is composed of Mesozoic and Paleogene limestone that form a large asymmetric anticlinal structure with a less steep eastern flank and a western flank separated by a tectonic overthrust.
 The watershed ridge as well as the wide eastern slope gently incline (hence the name), and are filled with various forms of karst erosion.
 The main passes are Muzina, Sopot and Skërficka.